Lahdhirim/CV-human-pose-classifier-ViT-aws/README.md

 - **Configurable Pipelines**: Each stage of the workflow (preprocessing, training, testing and inference) is controlled by its own configuration file (`preprocessing_config.json`, `training_config.json`, `testing_config.json`, `inference_config.json`).
 - **No Code Changes Required**: You can adapt the application to new datasets or classification tasks simply by updating the configuration files.
 - **End-to-End Workflow**: From data preprocessing to model training, evaluation, and deployment, all steps are fully automated and modular.
-- **Rapid Deployment**: The same FastAPI + Streamlit interface can serve any trained model without modification, making it suitable for a wide range of computer vision tasks beyond human pose classification.
+- **Rapid Deployment**: The same FastAPI + Streamlit interface can serve any trained model without modification, making it suitable for a wide range of computer vision tasks.